pmartinezarbizu/pairwiseAdonis/README.md

 # pairwiseAdonis
-Pairwise multilevel comparison using adonis
+Pairwise multilevel comparison using adonis.
 Use this R function for multilevel pairwise comparison using adonis (~Permanova) from package 'vegan'.
 			The function returns adjusted p-values using p.adjust().